 Hub sites

-Hub sites organize related sites and provide consistent navigation, branding, cross-site search aggregation, and news roll-up from associated sites.
-Implement a hub site architecture to improve user adoption and content discoverability.
+Hub sites help organize related sites and ensure consistent navigation and branding.
+They also aggregate cross-site search results and roll up news from associated sites.

 Sharing and access control